electron/electron/docs/tutorial/boilerplates-and-clis.md

-A "complete solution to package and build a ready-for-distribution Electron app" that focuses on an integrated experience. [`electron-builder`][builder] adds one single dependency focuses on simplicity and manages all further requirments internally.
+A "complete solution to package and build a ready-for-distribution Electron app" that focuses on an integrated experience. [`electron-builder`][builder] adds one single dependency focused on simplicity and manages all further requirements internally.

 `electron-builder` replaces features and modules used by the Electron